hemanth/functional-programming-jargon/readme.md

 ### Catamorphism

-A `reduceRight` function.
-Take a bunch of things, and combine them into another.
-The morphism is from "bunch of things" to "another".
+A `reduceRight` function that applies a function against an accumulator and each value of the array (from right-to-left) to reduce it to a single value.

 ```js
 const sum = xs => xs.reduceRight((acc, x) => acc + x, 0)